 SLEEP: Recovery is a strange few weeks.
 I’ve never found the “two steps forward, one step back” adage to be more true.
 There were hours when I felt so energetic I thought I’d crossed the last hurdle.
 Then I’d be in bed for 12 hours.
 Sleep was the hardest thing to adjust to, because it was entirely unpredictable.
 At times I couldn’t keep my eyes open, and at other times I couldn’t fall asleep, no matter what I tried.
 I was grateful I didn’t have to work for a few weeks, because a regular schedule seemed impossible to me.

 PAIN MEDS: For the most part I was able to get off my prescription pain meds almost immediately upon leaving the hospital.
 I took Aleve a few times a day, and that kept most of my pain at bay.
-There were two exceptions: 1) my pain spiked on a couple of mornings, and I took a painkiller, and 2) I was too uncomfortable to sleep on a few nights, so I took a muscle relaxer.
+However, my pain spiked on a couple of mornings, so I took a painkiller.
+And I was too uncomfortable to sleep on a few nights, so I took a muscle relaxer.
+It was impossible to predict when I’d need them, but I just didn’t need them all the time, so I used them on an as-needed basis.
 Overall the transition off the meds was fairly seamless.

 APPETITE: My appetite took about a month to return, and until that point, I mostly preferred bland foods.
 Because of the doctor’s orders to stay high-protein, low-sodium, I ate a lot of greek yogurt, protein shakes, plain eggs, and oatmeal.
 I also kept a box of whole wheat crackers by my bed for when I woke up at night to take my meds (not good on an empty stomach).
 For some reason, people want to bring you a lot of sweets when you have a medical procedure.
 Of all the sweet foods I normally love, the only one that tasted good to me was Blue Bell Homemade Vanilla.